polyquantique/haarpy/README.md

 ### Orthogonal group
 Orthogonal matrices $O$ are real-matrices $O$ that satisfy $O O^T = I_d$.
 Here we use $O^T$ to indicate the transpose of the matrix $O$.
 One can calculate averages over the orthogonal Haar measure using `haar_integral_orthogonal` and obtain their associated [Weingarten function](https://doi.org/10.1007/s00220-006-1554-3) using `weingarten_orthogonal`.
-The later function takes as input a permutation specified by a SymPy `Permutation` object or a coset-type specified by a tuple, as well as the dimension of the unitary group specified either by a SymPy `Symbol` or by an integer.
+The later function takes as input a permutation specified by a SymPy `Permutation` object or a coset-type specified by a tuple, as well as the dimension of the orthogonal group specified either by a SymPy `Symbol` or by an integer.

 ### Unitary-Symplectic group